Geophilus flavus: 3. Geophilomorph centipedes of Latvia (Chilopoda, Geophilomorpha) (2005)

 Another, more general, study from 2005 details the distribution and prevalence of Geophilomorpha, and G.flavus in Latvia.
 This study involved the collection and inspection of various centipedes across a range of habitats in Latvia.
 The research provides a framework for species identification, and outlines some of the key morphological features of G.flavus.
 Of 21 collected specimens, the maximum length was 5 cm.
 The leg bearing segments were between 49 and 55 in males, and 51–57 in females.
 G.flavus were predominantly found in grasslands and open fields, as well as urban parks and greenhouses.
 These descriptions largely aligned with previous documentation by De Geer in 1778, stipulating antennae more than 3 times as long as the head and usually less than 60 leg bearing segments.
 The research also indicates a common prevalence of G.flavus compared to other Geophilomorpha in the Baltic region, hypothesising this may be due to their large ecological tolerance.

-Cultural significance

-Although there are no specific references to G.flavus in culture or folklore, centipedes are commonly referred to in cultural iconography.
-In Maya culture, centipedes are deified and iconised in folklore and symbology.
-Classic Maya script depicts a logogram of a skeletal head with two protruding hooked fangs, called Chapat.
-The word chapat was commonly integrated into Mayan King's names, signifying importance and power.
-Symbolically, the centipede was thought to represent a channel between the realms of the living and the undead.
-This connection was likely made as centipedes often reside in dark, wet places like caves, which are considered to be liminal entrances to the underground realm by Mayan culture.
-The centipede's activity during night, and subsequent burrowing during the day, marked a transition between the two boundaries.